 @Flatbushcats is great at educating a larger audience about cat rescue. @Bookstorecats is a combination of cute photos of bookstore cats and TNR info.
 Also, @the_crazy_cat_fam @catcastle.nyc, and @eccentric_essences are all great rescuers who showcase their rescue work on Instagram.

 If someone’s on the fence about whether they are ready to adopt a cat, what are some questions they should be asking themselves?

 Definitely ask yourself if you see yourself being able to commit to the cat for 18+ years.
 What happens if you move, what happens if you have a baby?
 When your life changes, will you be able to care for a cat during all of it?
 Adopting a cat should be for the entirety of its life, so you need to be prepared for that.

 Enjoyed this?
-Check out more of our great cat content—from how to take amazing photos of your feline friend, to a rundown of pet-centric music videos & super creative animal names.
+Check out more of our great cat content—from things to consider before adopting a cat, to a rundown of pet-centric music videos & super creative animal names.
 And if you do adopt a furry friend, consider hooking them up with Lemonade pet insurance.